 Active Student Engagement: Ensuring all students are actively involved during instruction and are not passive recipients; this can be accomplished with high rates of opportunities to respond, ample time to practice skills, and prompt corrective feedback.

 Classroom Behavior Strategies: Proactively and explicitly teaching the expected behaviors and routines, frequent use of reinforcement and praise (4:1 positive to negative feedback loop), quick and efficient transition times, and consistent instructional response to misbehavior.

-A solid Tier 1 should be sufficient to help 80% of students meet or exceed grade level expectations as measured by a standardized summative assessment.
-If Tier 1 instruction is not successful in meeting the needs of 80% of the school’s population, the school team should evaluate the quality of the curriculum and its delivery and also consider possible solutions to create a better match between students’ needs and the core curriculum and instruction (e.g., improving explicit instruction, differentiation strategies, use of flexible grouping, and maximizing active student engagement).
+A solid Tier 1 should be sufficient to help 80% of students meet or exceed grade-level expectations as measured by a standardized summative assessment.
+If Tier 1 instruction is not successful in meeting the needs of at least 80% of the school’s population, the school team should evaluate the quality of the curriculum and its delivery and also consider possible solutions to create a better match between students’ needs and the core curriculum and instruction (e.g., improving explicit instruction, differentiation strategies, use of flexible grouping, and maximizing active student engagement).

 Tier 1 Enrichment and Support

 Students who are meeting or exceeding standards may require enrichment beyond the core to demonstrate academic growth.
 It is the school’s responsibility to ensure that all students make academic progress regardless of their entry level.
 The Branching Minds Support Library contains tier 1 learning activities that may be used as teachers design differentiated instruction for individual or small groups of students.